 To check on the status of your application, please contact the Total Force Service Center at 800-525-0102, Option 5 (retired Military with personnel inquiries) or the VRRAD Program Manager.

-AFPC will accept applications for VRRAD until Dec.
-31, 2018, or until all openings are filled, whichever happens first.
+AFPC will accept applications for VRRAD until Jun.
+30, 2022.
 Participation has expanded up to 1,000 retired rated officers and active-duty tour lengths are increased to a minimum of 24 months and a maximum of 48 months.

-Officers returned to active duty under VRRAD will be eligible for flight pay provided they are medically qualified for aviation service and hold a current aeronautical rating.
+Officers returned to active duty under VRRAD must be medically qualified for aviation service and hold a current aeronautical rating to be eligible for flight pay.
 Additionally, those selected for extended active duty (EAD) whose aviation service has been inactive for more than 180 days will require revalidation of their aeronautical orders.

 Retired rated officers returned to active duty will not be eligible for the aviation bonus, nor promotion consideration and will only deploy if they volunteer, unless they are assigned to a combat coded unit.

 Participation in VRRAD does not incur any additional active-duty service commitment beyond the length of the EAD orders.
-Service under Title 10, USC § 688, is exempt from the five-year window of statutorily protected re-employment rights, meaning participating officers’ rights are protected and this period of service does not count toward their five years of USERRA protection.
+Service under Title 10, USC § 688a, is not exempt from the five-year window of statutorily protected re-employment rights, meaning participating officers’ period of service counts toward their five years of USERRA protection.

-Active-duty officers accepted into VRRAD 2.0 with an approved retirement application should proceed with out-processing appointments, terminal leave and retirement ceremony.
+Active-duty officers accepted into VRRAD with an approved retirement application who will commence VRRAD service immediately upon retirement should proceed with out-processing appointments, terminal leave and retirement ceremony.
 The only difference will be that instead of being retired on the first day of the month after retiring, he or she will remain on active duty.
-Active-duty officers with an approved retirement application who apply and are accepted to VRRAD 2.0 may have up to three options regarding their current leave.
+Active-duty officers with an approved retirement application who apply and are accepted to VRRAD may have up to three options regarding their current leave.
 If they are eligible, they can sell their leave, they can take the leave and return to active duty on their first day of retirement, or they can choose to lose or forfeit their leave.